danidiaz/red-black-record/README.md

 field and then insert it again.

 ### The library doesn't use Proxy and relies on type application instead.
 But what’s the order of the type parameters?

-For typeclass methods, it's the order in which the type variables appear in the typeclass declaration.

 For standalone functions, it’s the order in which the type variables appear in the `forall`.